Before Building Laboratory

 ☆ Fast Company Innovation by Design Awards, Honorable Mention in Materials Category, 2021

-☆ Dezeen Awards, Longlisted in Installation Design, 2021
+☆ Dezeen Awards, Longlist in Installation Design, 2021

 🕮 “Pillow Forming: Digital Fabrication of Complex Surfaces through Actuated Modular Pneumatics”, 2021